Core Module Information

 Face To Face Seminar 4 An initial 2 hour seminar will introduce the module and cover areas such as moving from scoping study to final research report, data analysis, writing conclusions and recommendations and writing an extended abstract.
 All materials will be provided on Moodle.
 There will also be two 1 hour surgery sessions (one in June and one in July) where the module leader will be available for questions and support.

-Online Guided independent study 372 The dissertation is unlike other taught modules in that much of your time is spent in independent and self-directed learning, with guidance from your supervisor and module leader, while carrying out your research.
+Online Guided independent study 372 The research project is unlike other taught modules in that much of your time is spent in independent and self-directed learning, with guidance from your supervisor and module leader, while carrying out your research.
 Time management and project scheduling skills are essential.
 Reading materials and resources will be on Moodle and link to the previously studies HRM Research Methods module.
 You are expected to review, read and reflect on the essential reading material which has been provided.

 Total Study Hours400